 22: The decisions of the judges and MET and Capital E are final and no correspondence or discussion shall be entered into.

 23: The competition is open to short films of all genres and all production techniques, including animation, documentary, drama, experimental or artist film and hybrid work.

 24: The entrant must be the original creator of the film and must have obtained the necessary permissions for the inclusion of copyrighted music and/or images within the film.
 The film must not infringe the rights of privacy and publicity, copyright, trademarks or intellectual property rights of any person or organisation.

 25: If the entrant uses any material or elements in the film which are subject to the rights of a third party, the entrant must obtain prior to submission of the film, the necessary consents from such party to enable MET and Capital E to use and showcase the film.
 Such consent(s) shall be at the expense of the entrant.
 A non-exhaustive list of such material or elements include: name, voice and likeness of any person appearing in the film, location shot e.g. specific building, any props and set dressings and any audio and/or audio-visual material which the entrant does not own.
-An example “talent release form” and “location agreement release form” is available on the competition website which may be used by entrants to obtain any necessary consents.
+Example Talent Release Forms and a Location Agreement Release Form is available on the competition website and in the Roxy5 Short Film Competition Booklet which may be used by entrants to obtain any necessary consents.

 26: If any actor appearing in the film is a minor, the entrant shall obtain the necessary consent from the minor's parent or legal guardian.

 27: This competition is only open to residents of New Zealand.